MohamedSefyaniLakrizi/Dart-Project/README.md

 ```
 choose the platform you want the app to run on (either scan the QR code and run it using the Expo app, or click on w to run it on the web).
 The Dart App should now be running on your local machine.
+P.S: The backend is hosted on render.com, so there is no need to run it, the source-code is available however in the repo.